Playland (Vancouver): The PNE Summer Fair Rides

 In addition to the permanent rides installed at Playland; West Coast Amusements (WCA) also brings in travelling rides to Hastings Park for the PNE's Summer Fair (from mid-late August to early September).
 WCA operates a travelling carnival circuit whose inventory includes over 100 amusement rides such as Ferris Wheels, Hurricane, Himalaya, Twister, and Gravitron, plus kid and family attractions.
 However, the lineup of rides that WCA brings varies from year-to-year.
 Some notable past WCA attractions are: Chance Skydiver, Larson Super Loops (and more modern versions including the newest "Fireball"), A.R.M.
 Qasar, A.R.M.
-Skymaster, Weber 1001 Nachts, Several Wisdom Gravitron models, Dartron Zendar, Fabbri Evolution, Zamperla Power Surge, Chance Chaos, Zamperla "FootLoose", Tivoli/A.R M. Orbiter, Tivoli/A.R.M Spin Out, and the first ever built Moser Twin Flip, plus an amazing array of kiddie, family, and dark ride attractions to entertain every member of your family.
+Skymaster, Weber 1001 Nachts, Several Wisdom Gravitron models, Dartron Zendar, Fabbri Evolution, Zamperla Power Surge, Chance Chaos, Zamperla "FootLoose", Tivoli/A.R M. Orbiter, Tivoli/A.R.M Spin Out, and the first ever built Moser Twin Flip, plus an array of kiddie, family, and dark ride attractions.